Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Dynamo settings

+\ors[I:3.1.2] ``The Sun \indexit{solar!magnetic field}shows magnetic field on all observable scales [(Fig.~\ref{figure:bipoles})] with a significant range in field strength, from individual sunspots with magnetic field strengths of $2\,500$ to $3\,000$\,G to the average field strength of the global field of only a few Gauss.

-The\indexit{sunspot cycle} most prominent feature of solar magnetism is the $11$-year sunspot cycle (if one considers the field reversals the full period is $22$\,years), which is reflected in the changing number of sunspots appearing on the surface of the Sun.
+The\indexit{sunspot!cycle} most \indexit{activity!cycle}prominent feature of solar magnetism is the $11$-year sunspot cycle (if one considers the field reversals the full period is $22$\,years), which is reflected in the changing number of sunspots appearing on the surface of the Sun.
 In the beginning of a cycle spots appear at latitudes of about $35\degr$, while close to the end they appear almost at the equator.
-This property is commonly summarized in the so-called\indexit{butterfly diagram: definition} solar butterfly diagram [(Fig.~\ref{figure:butterfly})].
+This property is commonly summarized in the so-called\indexit{butterfly diagram|seealso{definition}} solar butterfly diagram [(Fig.~\ref{figure:butterfly})].
 During the epoch of minimum, the large-scale field of the Sun is most dipolar; the reversal of the poles takes place during solar maximum.
-On a longer time scale the magnetic activity changes significantly in amplitude and is interrupted by epochs of $100 - 200$ years in duration where sunspots are [infrequent or] completely absent [(such as during the Maunder Minimum, about 1645--1715). \ldots] Observations of the stellar luminosity or of chromospheric (UV/optical) and coronal (X-ray) emission show that a majority of solar-like stars are magnetically active and around a third to a half show cyclic activity with periods in the range from $3$ to $30$\,years.''
+On a longer time scale the magnetic activity changes significantly in amplitude and is interrupted by epochs of $100 - 200$ years in duration where sunspots are [infrequent or] completely absent [(such as during the \indexit{Maunder Minimum}Maunder Minimum, about 1645--1715). \ldots] Observations of the stellar luminosity or of chromospheric (UV/optical) and coronal (X-ray) emission show that a majority of solar-like stars are magnetically active and around a third to a half show cyclic activity with periods in the range from $3$ to $30$\,years.'' \activity{{\em Look up:} (a) How is the Sun's magnetic field observed?
+Look up the effects on photons propagating through a plasma threaded by a magnetic field.
+This results in the 'Zeeman effect' of line splitting and of circular and linear polarization.
+For relatively weak field or relatively low wavelengths, the Zeeman splitting of 'magnetically sensitive' spectral lines is generally less than the thermal line width (and less than the Doppler width for rapidly rotating stars), so that what is in principle line splitting for individual atoms becomes line broadening when averaging over populations of atoms and over entire stellar disks. (b) Estimate at what field strength $B_\Delta$ (G) the Zeeman splitting $\Delta \lambda_B$ (\AA) equals the thermal line broadening; use $\Delta \lambda_B=4.7\times 10^{-13} g \lambda^2 B$, assuming a Land{\'e} factor $g=2$, $\lambda=5000$\,\AA, and using a thermal line broadening associated with the thermal velocity for iron atoms.
+Note that $B_\Delta$ is inversely proportional to $\lambda$. \mylabel{act:zeeman}} \activity{{\em Look up:} Compare a series of solar magnetograms over the past $\sim$22\,years (using, {\em e.g.,} {\em SOHO/MDI} and --~since mid-2010~-- {\em SDO/HMI} observations, which can be accessed with, e.g., helioviewer.org, the JHelioviewer app, or at iswa.gsfc.nasa.gov; a sampling of once per Carrington rotation suffices).
+How do the magnetic patterns change over time in terms of overall activity, latitudinal distribution, polarity patterns on the northern versus southern hemisphere, \ldots? \mylabel{act:magpatterns}}